-Governance - We have taken into consideration the governance and oversight related elements of each of the reviews undertaken as part of the 2016/17 Internal Audit Plan.
-There is a sound governance framework in place and we have observed that the Audit & Risk Scrutiny Committee is effective in monitoring and challenging management and holding them to account.
+- ❖ Governance To inform our governance opinion for 2018/19 we have taken into consideration the governance and oversight related elements of each of the reviews undertaken as part of the 2018/19 Internal Audit Plan.
+There is a sound governance framework in place and we have observed that the Audit & Risk Committee is effective in monitoring and challenging management and holding them to account. - ❖ Risk Management Our risk management opinion is informed by our observation of risk management systems and processes throughout the course of all audits within the Audit Plan.
+The Corporate Risk Register contains those risks which may impact achievement of the Council's strategic objectives, whereas the Service Risk Register documents risks identified at an operational level for each service area.
+The risks are discussed and reviewed quarterly by the Senior Leadership Team and a quarterly report is presented to Audit and Risk Scrutiny Committee.